Azim Premji: Azim Premji Foundation

 In 2001, he founded the Azim Premji Foundation, a non-profit organization focused on improving the public school system in disadvantaged regions of India.

 In December 2010, he pledged to donate US$2 billion for improving school education in India by transferring 213 million equity shares or 8.7% stake in Wipro, held by a few entities controlled by him, to the Azim Premji Trustee Company.
 In February 2013, he transferred a 12% stake in Wipro to the Azim Premji Foundation.
 In July 2015, he gave away an additional 18% of his stake in Wipro to the foundation, taking his total contribution to 39%.

 In March 2019, Premji pledged an additional 34% of Wipro stock held by him to the foundation, increasing the total endowment from him to the foundation to US$21 billion, which made him the top Indian philanthropist.

 In April 2020, the Azim Premji Foundation, Wipro, and Wipro Enterprises committed ₹1,125 crore (US$140 million) to COVID-19 relief efforts.
 This was followed by an additional commitment of ₹1,000 crore in June 2021 to support the universal vaccination program.

+In FY 25, Azim Premji and family (Azim Premji Foundation) donated Rs 147 crores.

+The foundation has warned against scam emails which claim to be from the foundation and falsely request donations.